 Where Do Jewelers Buy Their Gold?

-1. Gold Suppliers or Wholesalers: These businesses specialize in selling gold and other precious metals in large quantities.
+- Gold Suppliers or Wholesalers: These businesses specialize in selling large quantities of gold and other precious metals.
 They typically acquire their gold from mines or refining companies.

-6. Bullion Banks: These banks deal in large quantities of gold and other precious metals.
-They serve as intermediaries between miners and users of gold, including jewelers.
+- Bullion Banks: These banks deal in large quantities of gold and other precious metals.
+They serve as intermediaries between miners and gold users, including jewelers.

 Prominent, presumably larger jewelers, can handle gold in large quantities.
 As a result, they sometimes bypass gold suppliers and directly establish contacts with gold mines and refineries.
 This likely allows them to have a more streamlined supply chain and possibly negotiate better prices due to the volumes involved.

 Gold mines provide raw gold, usually in gold ore, which must then be refined to extract pure gold.
-On the other hand, refineries are specialized facilities that process natural gold into purer forms used in jewelry making.
+Refineries are specialized facilities that process natural gold into purer forms used in jewelry making.
 Direct contact with mines and refineries can give prominent jewelers a certain level of control over the quality and sourcing of their gold.

-However, it’s important to note that any jeweler must ensure they are sourcing their gold responsibly regardless of size.
+However, it’s important to note that any jeweler must responsibly source their gold regardless of size.
 Ethical sourcing practices are becoming increasingly important in the jewelry industry, and jewelers must often prove that their gold has been sourced from mines and suppliers that adhere to responsible mining practices.